Conzar/ckan-puppet/README.md

 Set this parameter to true if the apt repository should be reset and cleaned.
 This is necessary if deploying with Vagrant.

+## Manual Configuration

+A systems admin account is still required to be created manually.
+If using Ubuntu, use the following command:

+sudo ckan sysadmin add <username>

 ## Usage

 This section shows example uses of the ckan module.